-Filed by the Registrant \boxtimes Filed by a Party other than the Registrant Check th ne appropriate box: \boxtimes Preliminary Proxy Statement Confidential, For Use of the Commissi on Only (as Permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a- -12 Innovative Food Holdings, Inc. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): \boxtimes No fee required.
-Fee computed on table below per Exchan ge Act Rules 14a-6(i)(1) and 0-11.
-(1) (2) (3) (4) (5) Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: erials. as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was ng by registration statement number, or the form or schedule and the date of its filing.
-(1) (2) (3) (4) Amount Previously Paid: Form, Schedule or Registration Statemen Filing Party: Date Filed: t No.:
+Filed by the Registrant $\boxtimes$

+Filed by a Party other than the Registrant

+Check th ne appropriate box:

+$\boxtimes$ Preliminary Proxy Statement

+Confidential, For Use of the Commiss ion Only (as Permitted by Rule 14a-6(e)(2))

+Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14 a-12

+nnovative Food Holdings, Inc. (Name of Registrant as Specified in Its Charter) f Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box ):

+X No fee required.

+Fee computed on table below per Excha nge Act Rules 14a-6(i)(1) and 0-11.

+(1) (2) (3) (4) (5) Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid:

+aterials.
+It as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was ling by registration statement number, or the form or schedule and the date of its filing.

+(1) (2) (3) (4) Amount Previously Paid: Form, Schedule or Registration Stateme Filing Party: Date Filed: nt No.:

 INNOVATIVE FOOD HOLDINGS, INC. 28411 RACE TRACK RD.
-BONITA SPRINGS, FLORIDA 34135 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON AUGUST 18, 2020
+BONITA SPRINGS, FLORIDA 34135 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JANUARY 11, 2022

-We are pleased to invite you to attend the 2020 Annual Meeting of Stockholders of Innovative Food Holdings, Inc. to be held on Tuesday, August 18, 2020 at 12:30 p.m.
+We are pleased to invite you to attend the 2021 Annual Meeting of Stockholders of Innovative Food Holdings, Inc. to be held on Tuesday, January 11, 2022 at 12:30 p.m.
 Eastern Time.

 The Annual Meeting will be a virtual stockholder meeting through which you can listen to the meeting live, submit questions and vote online.
 There is no physical location for the Annual Meeting.
-The Annual Meeting can be accessed by visiting www.virtualshareholdermeeting.com/IVFH2020.
+The Annual Meeting can be accessed by visiting www.virtualshareholdermeeting.com/IVFH2021.
 The purpose of the Annual Meeting is to consider and act upon the following matters:

-- (1) To elect seven (7) directors to serve for the ensuing year. - (2) To approve and authorize our Board of Directors to implement a reverse split of our outstanding Common Stock, at its discretion, in a ratio ranging from 1:2 to 1:15. - (3) To ratify the selection by the Board of Directors of the firm of Liggett & Webb P.A., as the Company's independent auditors for the current fiscal year. - (4) To conduct an advisory vote on executive compensation. - (5) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) To elect eight (8) directors to serve for the ensuing year. - (2) To approve and authorize our Board of Directors to implement a reverse split of our outstanding Common Stock, at its discretion, in a ratio ranging from 1:2 to 1:15. - (3) To ratify the selection by the Board of Directors of the firm of Liggett & Webb P.A., as the Company's independent auditors for the current fiscal year. - (4) To conduct an advisory vote on executive compensation. - (5) To transact such other business as may properly come before the meeting or any adjournment thereof.

-Stockholders of record as of the close of business on June 26, 2020 will be entitled to notice of and to vote at the meeting or any adjournment thereof.
+Stockholders of record as of the close of business on November 15, 2021 will be entitled to notice of and to vote at the meeting or any adjournment thereof.
 The stock transfer books of the Company will remain open.